1-800-935-2620 Speak to a Tour Expert

 Bagani

-Today you will enter Namibia, driving from Kasane to Ngoma Bridge, and on to your camp at Bagani (approximately 7 hours).
-Bagani is a small, friendly town with some good hiking trails along the river.
-There are also plenty of nice spots in which you can simply relax and soak up the ambience.
-This area is the homestead of the local Mbukushu kings.
+Today you will enter Namibia, driving from Kasane to Ngoma Bridge, and on to your camp at Bagani.
+Enjoy the journey, watching the scenery change with towns, trees and skies rolling past you.
+Bagani is the homestead of the local Mbukushu kings.
 You will have the opportunity to stop at an ATM and a market or shop today.
-Your camp has flush toilets, showers and Wi-Fi.
-Upgrades are also available (subject to availability).

 Meals: Breakfast Dinner